Wisdom applies to all stages and objects and qualities and is content,

 There is no more borrowing trouble in advance,

-What can the future bring me less, or more, than I have?
+What can the future bring me less than I have, or more?

-A holy calm descends like dew upon me,
+A holy calm descends like dew upon me—perfect serenity of mind.

 NEXT: CALM SELF-SUFFICIENCY